Kurt Kostecki will combine with younger brother Jake in Bathurst for a second straight year.

-Kostecki enjoyed a breakthrough second-tier season with Triple Eight Race Engineering last year, taking his maiden ARMOR ALL Pole Positions at Townsville and Queensland Raceway, plus a pair of second-place race finishes on his way to a career-best second in the standings.
+Kostecki enjoyed a breakthrough second-tier season with Triple Eight Race Engineering in 2019, taking his maiden ARMOR ALL Pole Positions at Townsville and Queensland Raceway, plus a pair of second-place race finishes on his way to a career-best second in the standings.

 The Western Australian first appeared in the Super2 Series in the final round of 2014 in an MW Motorsport Falcon.
 In doing so he became the-then youngest driver to ever compete in the series at the tender age of just 16.